 Finally, attach the Pt100 wires to PID terminals 8, 9, and 10.
 If the Pt-100 has three wires, connect the red, blue, and yellow to terminals 8, 9, and 10 respectively.
 If your Pt100 has only two wires, connect the red and blue to 8 and 9, and then connect 9 and 10 together with a short wire.

 One thing we noticed is that the Pt100 probe gives some wonky results if the back end gets even a little wet, we wrapped it up in duct tape and electrical tape to avert this.
-Perhaps a better idea is to put the entire probe inside a finger of a latex glove, as we did in the DIY cheese vat.
+Perhaps a better idea is to put the entire probe inside a finger of a latex glove, as we did in the DIY cheese vat

 to save time heating up your water bath.